pndlm/pndlm-vue-redux/README.md

 #  ☵☲ pndlm-vue-redux

 Vue2 bindings for Redux.

-Opinionated toward code simplicity, predictability, and performance.
+What we are working toward is an implementation of Redux bindings for Vue which are roughly equivalent to what the `useSelector` hook offers up in the latest versions of [react-redux](https://github.com/reactjs/react-redux).

-**Currently WIP.**  We are road-testing this on a large scale product and will continue to make improvements over the coming weeks.
+**Currently WIP** — We are road-testing this on a large scale product and will continue to make improvements over the coming weeks.
+Next features on the list are:

+* Documentation examples including props and computed properties
+* Ability to specify alternative equality function on a selector
+* Cover the bases outlined in https://react-redux.js.org/next/api/hooks
+* Update and testing with Vue 3

 If you have any feedback, please open an issue or pull request on GitHub.